pijiongmares/logseq/pages/Obsidian Archived Journals.md

   id:: 61dcb4e2-a252-4abd-ad4a-242ab080208a
   collapsed:: true
 	- ## Onboarding
-		- ### prod cronicle server
+		- ### PROD Cronicle Server
-		- how pushing of changes in data are executed (dev server to redis)
+		- How pushing of changes in data are executed (dev server to redis)
 	- ## Send SMS to Confirm Address
-		- not a nodejs project
+		- Not a nodejs project
-		- google map api
+		- Google map api
 - # Standup 101421
-  collapsed:: true
-	- ## onboarding
+	- ## Onboarding
-		- rollbar - log monitoring tool
+		- Rollbar - log monitoring tool
-		- grafana - application performance monitoring tool
+		- Grafana - application performance monitoring tool
-		- kibana - log viewer/visualization
+		- Kibana - log viewer/visualization
-	- ## send sms to confirm address
+	- ## Send SMS to Confirm Address
-		- still studying the google map api
+		- Still studying the google map api
 		- will also review the projects involve in the process
 - # Standup 101521
   collapsed:: true